-The purpose of this Ordinance is to promote the public health, safety and welfare within Management Districts I-14, I-16, V-13, V-11 and V-5 of the Little Lehigh Creek Watershed by minimizing the damages described in Section 101 (A) of this Ordinance by provisions designed to:
+The purpose of this chapter is to promote the public health, safety and welfare within Management Districts I-14, I-16, V-13, V-11 and V-5 of the Little Lehigh Creek Watershed by minimizing the damages described in § 107-1A of this chapter by provisions designed to:

-- A. Control accelerated runoff and erosion and sedimentation problems at their source by regulating activities which cause such problems. - B. Utilize and preserve the desirable existing natural drainage systems. - C. Encourage recharge of groundwaters where appropriate. - D. Maintain the existing flows and quality of streams and water courses in the Borough and the Commonwealth.
+- A. Control accelerated runoff and erosion and sedimentation problems at their source by regulating activities which cause such problems. - B. Utilize and preserve the desirable existing natural drainage systems. - C. Encourage recharge of groundwaters where appropriate. - D. Maintain the existing flows and quality of streams and watercourses in the borough and the commonwealth. - E. Preserve and restore the flood-carrying capacity of streams.

-- E. Preserve and restore the flood carrying capacity of streams. - F. Provide for proper maintenance of all permanent storm water management structures which are constructed in the Borough.
+F. Provide for proper maintenance of all permanent stormwater management structures which are constructed in the borough.